-In actual history, the Nara and Heian periods are considered the formative years of the Japanese Empire.
+In actual history, the Nara and Heian periods are considered the formative years of the historical Japanese Empire.
 It was during these years that several grandiose capitals were established, the most famous of which being Heijō-kyō (Nara) and Heian-kyō (Kyoto).
-In the earlier years of the Heian period, the Heian court also successfully consolidated control over the Emishi people of Northern Honshu.
-A move that completed its domination of the largest island of the Japanese archipelago.
+In the earlier years of the Heian period, the Heian court also successfully consolidated control over the Emishi people of Northern Honshu, a move that completed its domination of the largest island of the Japanese archipelago.
 Lastly, many of Japan’s most cherished structures nowadays hail from these two periods.
-For example, the many distinctive temples and pagodas of Nara Park.
+For example, the many distinctive temples and pagodas of central Nara.

 Toukiden Kiwami: The Age of Grace

 Continue to our second itinerary, where we would be relive Japan’s first two shogunates!